Peloton Strength Classes Review

 Let’s chat about one of my favorite topics today: Peloton Strength Classes!!
 Whenever people tell me that they have no interest in the Peloton app because they don’t like cycling, I want to shout about all of their other offerings.
 Yoga!
 Meditation!
 Running!
 Cardio!
 But they really excel in the strength category.
 There are SO MANY great classes in there.
 It’s wild.

 We discovered the Peloton App when the pandemic first hit.
 All of our local gyms and workout studios were closing for safety reasons, with no real idea of what they would be able to open back up.
 We joked about getting a Peloton but quickly dismissed that since it’s pricey and we weren’t 100% sure we’d want to cycle all the time.
 So instead, we found a bike for a fraction of the price that we could use while following along with Peloton classes.
 Sounded like a reasonable idea.
-Fast forward to a year later, and I am OBSESSED with the Peloton app.
+Fast forward and I love it so much I’ve upgraded to the real thing!
 I truly had no idea how much I was going to fall in love with their classes and teachers back then.
 Now, I feel like they’re all my friends and I look forward to seeing them everyday ?

 Peloton Strength Classes Review